NerdNu/DragonFight/README.md

  * `df-dragon-head` is the dragon head dropped by the `df-dragon-drops` loot table.
  * `df-placeholder-head` is the custom head of the `df-placeholder-boss` mob, spawned by default in all unconfigured stages.

+## Mob Tracking

+To prevent mobs from wandering too far off, the DragonFight mob will teleport bosses to a random location within the circle between the obsidian pillars if
+they:

+ * go more than 100 blocks from the centre of the world,
+ * have not taken any damage in the last 60 seconds, in which case they've probably teleported underground,
+ * go below Y0, in which case they are about to fall out of the world, or
+ * if the mob is about to use a portal.

 ## Commands